-Flat running is a different sport than trail running.
+Flat jogging is a different sport than trail jogging.
 I am referring especially to the muscles involved in running and the biomechanics of running.
 When you run on mountain trails, you’re demanding muscle groups that you didn’t even think you had.
 And the ones you have will tone up and you will become more efficient.

-Almost nothing is constantly running on mountain trails.
+Almost nothing is constantly when jogging on mountain trails.
 You will not keep a rhythm from head to tail, the technique used on climbs will be different from descents.

-When running on mountain trails, nothing will make your life easier and there are things you never thought would make your race difficult.
+When jogging on mountain trails, nothing will make your life easier and there are things you never thought would make your race difficult.
 For example, it’s the altitude.

 Above 1000 meters, the amount of oxygen is lower than at sea level.
 Your body will behave differently, and you will no longer feel like running.